sahiliamsso/docs/source/upgrade/manual-update.md

 ```
 /usr/sbin/update-rc.d -f gluu-server-2.4.4.2 disable
 ```
+> For CentOS6.x:
+> - Disable 'gluuserver-2.4.4.2' from startup: `chkconfig gluu-server-2.4.4.2 off`
+> - Check the status of service in init: `chkconfig --list | grep gluu-server-2.4.4.2`

 5\.
 Install 3.0.0 rpm/deb, do not run setup script.

 6\.
 Backup OpenDJ, ox-ldap.properties, salt from 2.4.4 SP2 and copy it into 3.0.0